 We're now going to sing the song, "Yet Not I but Through Christ in Me."
 This song reminds us that any progress we make in honoring God with our words is because Christ is at work within us.
-Only the Holy Spirit (Christ in me) can give us so full of compassion and contentment that it's second nature to be quick to hear, slow to speak, and slow to anger. . . self-control needed to "bridle our tongues" and speak only words that are profitable.
+Only the Holy Spirit (Christ in me) can fill our hearts 1) with compassion and contentment so that it's second nature to be quick to hear, slow to speak, and slow to anger, and 2) with self-control so that we are able to "bridle our tongues" and avoid words that are destructive to others in our lives.
+I hope you can be with us next week as Sam teaches about "The Purpose of Words."